Economic pain in U.S. heartland as likely Fed hike nears

 Farmers are under pressure from declining crop prices and weak demand.
 U.S. farm incomes are expected to drop 38 percent for all of 2015, the steepest year-on-year drop since 1983.
 Nathan Kauffman, an economist with the Kansas City Fed, said higher rates would create "the potential for more financial stress."

-Detroit's automakers are having a boom year, but manufacturers dependent on commodity markets, such as mining and construction equipment maker Caterpillar Inc and farm equipment manufacturer Deere & Co, are cutting jobs and warning of weak sales into 2016.
+Detroit's automakers are having a boom year, but manufacturers dependent on commodity markets, such as mining and construction equipment maker Caterpillar Inc (CAT.N) and farm equipment manufacturer Deere & Co (DE.N), are cutting jobs and warning of weak sales into 2016.

 The Institute for Supply Management's purchasing managers' index for manufacturers hit 48.6 percent in November.
 Any number below 50 generally shows manufacturing is contracting.